-\ Number of Equivalent Full Time (EFT) positions cost-shareable under LMAPD.
+^{} Number of Equivalent Full Time (EFT) positions cost-shareable under LMAPD, (Does not include managers, administration or other positions that are also eligible for cost sharing).

-\\ PACT is a type of service provided by the WRHA and is not a specific program or agency.
+^{} PACT is a type of service provided, rather than a specific program or agency.